Skip to main content

 (e) The commissioner may by rule limit the number of places on such waiting list, but shall ensure that such waiting list is operative prior to supervisory licenses becoming available to new individuals.

-(f) On or by July 1, 2031, the commissioner shall replenish the waiting list in accordance with the preferences of this subchapter.
+(f) No later than July 1, 2031, the commissioner shall replenish the waiting list in accordance with the preferences set forth in this paragraph.

 § 4.
 Subdivision h of section 17-307 of the administrative code of the city of New York, as added by local law number 18 for the year 2021, is amended to read as follows: